 The 50-foot coastal observation tower at Lake Erie Bluﬀs overlooks the south shore of Lake Erie.
 A wooden stairway with multiple viewing platforms leads up to a deck with a 360-degree view of the lake and the surrounding shoreline, woods, fields, and wetlands.
 Aware of how slick wooden steps can be in wet weather, Lake Metroparks procured Safeguard® Hi-Traction® anti-slip step covers for the stairways.
 The FRP fiberglass covers are beige so as not to detract from the scenic views.
 Industrial-size grit keeps visitors from slipping.

 Enjoy the view!
 Lake Metroparks has installed a webcam at the top of the tower.
 Check out the live conditions on Lake Erie – especially the spectacular sunsets.

-The Only Anti-Slip Products that Comply with IMO Resolutions Cited in the ABS Rules for Building and Classing Mobile Offshore Drilling Units
+The Only Anti-Slip Products that Comply with IMO Resolutions Cited in the ABS Rules for Building and Classing Mobile Offshore Drilling Units/Marine Vessels

-Inside and out, your rig must be safe for the people aboard.
+Inside and out, your offshore vessel must be safe for the people aboard.
 That’s why regulations specify that indoor FRP grating must meet acceptable levels of flame spread and smoke generation/toxicity.
-Regulators have extended this requirement to include the anti-slip covers that are universally used to prevent slips-and-falls on drilling rigs.
+Regulators have extended this requirement to include the use of IMO Compliant Anti-Slip Step Covers to prevent slips-and-falls on drilling rigs and offshore vessels.

 Safeguard® Hi-Traction® Anti-Slip Covers for steps and walkways with steel base material have been tested to the ISO 5659-2 protocol and found to comply with the two applicable IMO Resolutions.
 Installed over compliant grating, your crew will not only be protected against slips-and-falls but also from flames and toxic smoke in case of a fire.